MTrevoux/Petroleum-Engineer-Toolbox/README.md

 - SGgas / calculate the specific gravity of a gas at given P and T with air reference at 60°F and 1 atm.
 - rhoGas / calculate the density in lbs/tf of a gas at given P and T.
 - volumeStd / calculate the desired volume in standard conditions: 60°F and 1 atm.
+- fluidPressure / calculate the pressure at the bottom of a fluid column.

 ## abacus.py